Softball coach arrested for allegedly having inappropriate relationship with young girl - NewsBreak

 Schertz police are investigating an incident where a student brought a loaded handgun to a Schertz, Cibolo, Universal City ISD elementary school.
 At around 11:40 a.m., officials were told an 8-year-old third grader was in possession of a firearm at Rose Garden Elementary School.
 A school officer immediately took possession...

-Man charged with capital murder for running over, killing victim in Blanco County
+Man arrested after running people over in Blanco County, one victim dead

-BLANCO COUNTY, Texas - A man was charged with capital murder after running over several victims, and killing one in Blanco County, the sheriff's office said.
-According to the Blanco County Sheriff's Office, on Monday, Dec.
-12, around 11:30 a.m., deputies responded to a 911 call from a home in the 6700 block of Middle Creek Road in reference to an aggravated assault in progress.
+BLANCO COUNTY, Texas — A man was arrested Tuesday after running people over in Blanco County, killing one man.
+Around 11:30 a.m. on Monday, the Blanco County Sheriff’s Office responded to a 911 call reporting an aggravated assault in the 6700 block of Middle Creek Road in Johnson City.

 Man found dead after road-rage shooting, police say